CANINE & EQUINE DUTY DEATHS

 Roll Call of all known Canine & Equines.
 A Canine & Equine Duty Death is classified as the death of a dog or horse of the Chicago Police Department who has died or have been killed in the line of duty.

-Police Canine KING was a veteran of the Chicago Police Department, assigned to the Bureau of Operational Services - Patrol Division, Special Operations Group: Unit 058 - Canine Unit.
+Police Equine Teddy, was a 15 year veteran of the Chicago Police Department, assigned to the Mounted Police Division.

-K-9 KIRK was survived by his handler, Patrolman Gerald Burke.
+Police Horse Teddy was survived by his handler, Patrolman Andrew Gregerson.